Daniel-Singer/microDB/README.md

   age : 22
 })
 ```
-Next thing, ude the .push() method to store your data in microDB
+Next thing, use the .push() method to store your data in microDB

 ```javascript
 DB.push(User)